-Flowers are important for plant classification.
-The system of plant nomenclature we use today was developed by Carl von Linné (Linnaeus) and is based on flowers and/or reproductive parts of plants.
-One reason his system is successful is because flowers are the plant part least influenced by environmental changes.
+The system of plant nomenclature we use today was developed by Carl von Linné (Linnaeus) and is based on flowers, reproductive parts of plants or both.
+One reason his system is successful is that flowers are the plant part least influenced by environmental changes.
 Thus, a knowledge of flowers and their parts is essential for anyone interested in plant identification.

-As a plant's reproductive part, a flower contains a stamen (male flower part) and/or pistil (female flower part), plus accessory parts such as sepals, petals, and nectar glands (Figure 19).
+As a plant's reproductive part, a flower contains a stamen (male flower part) or pistil (female flower part), or both, plus accessory parts such as sepals, petals, and nectar glands (Figure 19).

 Sepals are small, green, leaflike structures located at the base of a flower.
 They protect the flower bud.
 Collectively, the sepals are called a calyx.

 Petals generally are the highly colored portions of a flower.
 Like nectar glands, petals may contain perfume.
 Collectively, the petals are called a corolla.
 The number of petals on a flower often is used to help identify plant families and genera.
-Flowers of dicots typically have four or five sepals and/or petals, or multiples thereof.
+Flowers of dicots typically have four or five sepals, petals or multiples thereof.
 In monocots, these floral parts typically come in threes or multiples of three.